Work Queue User's Manual

 All types of tasks share a common set of options.
 Each task can be labelled with the resources (CPU cores, GPU devices, memory, disk space) that it needs to execute.
 This allows each worker to pack the appropriate number of tasks.
 For example, a worker running on a 64-core machine could run 32 dual-core tasks, 16 four-core tasks, or any other combination that adds up to 64 cores.
 If you don't know the resources needed, you can enable a resource monitor to track and report what each task uses.

 To run a large application at scale, you must start a number of Workers in parallel.
-If you are using a university cluster or HPC system, then you will likely be submitting the workers to a batch system such as HTCondor, SLURM, or SGE.
+If you are using a university cluster or HPC system, then you will likely be submitting the workers to a batch system such as HTCondor, SLURM, or UGE.
 If you are using a commercial cloud, then you can run your workers inside of virtual machines.
 We provide a number of scripts to facilitate starting workers this way, or you can arrange things yourself to simply run the work_queue_worker executable.

 Writing a Manager Program